 Yale University’s Department of Psychiatry was selected to host Dr. Ottar Ness as the American-Scandinavian Foundation Norwegian Visiting Lecturer during spring semester 2018.
 Dr. Ness holds a Ph.D. in Family Therapy from Tilburg University, The Netherlands and is currently a professor of counseling at Norwegian University of Science and Technology (NTNU) Norway, professor of Mental Health Care at the University College of Southeast Norway (HSN) and Nord university (NU).
 He has published on a wide range of topics within mental health care, particularly family therapy and systemic practice.

-At Yale University, Dr. Ness will teach a graduate level seminar on the application of family therapy and systemic practice as it exists in Norway to community-based mental health care in the U.S. with a focus on the role of the family in promoting recovery from serious mental illnesses and addictions.
-Additionally, Dr. Ness will be included in weekly Departmental Grand Rounds, in on-going Medical School seminars and symposia on behavioral health, family-related, and collaborative care topics, and numerous statewide conferences on these topics.
-He will also be encouraged to present his work at least three national conferences held in the U.S. each year: the Psychiatric Rehabilitation Association, the Institute on Psychiatric Services of the American Association of Psychiatry, and the National Conference on Community-Based Behavioral Health Care.
+At Yale University, Dr. Ness taught a graduate level seminar on the application of family therapy and systemic practice as it exists in Norway to community-based mental health care in the U.S. with a focus on the role of the family in promoting recovery from serious mental illnesses and addictions.
+Additionally, Dr. Ness was included in weekly Departmental Grand Rounds, in on-going Medical School seminars and symposia on behavioral health, family-related, and collaborative care topics, and numerous statewide conferences on these topics.
+He a presented his work at least three national conferences held in the U.S. each year: the Psychiatric Rehabilitation Association, the Institute on Psychiatric Services of the American Association of Psychiatry, and the National Conference on Community-Based Behavioral Health Care.

 2014 - 2015